-The Museum had no uncertain income tax positions for the year ended December 31, 2015, and is not aware of any violation of its tax status as an organization exempt from income taxes.
-The Museum is no longer subject to audits for Federal or state purposes for years prior to 2012.
+The Museum had no uncertain income tax positions for the years ended December 31, 2016 and 2015, and is not aware of any violation of its tax status as an organization exempt from income taxes.
+The Museum is no longer subject to audits for Federal or state purposes for years subsequent to 2013.